 Where To Begin?

-So, you are going to watch your first Silent film.
+You are going to watch your first Silent film, but you don’t know which film to see first.
 I would say pick something that is from your favourite genre.
 Don’t immediately try one of the very long feature films like Metropolis for example.
-You may get lucky as I did, and really enjoy your first Silent if it is a long feature, but on the other hand you may just get bored and will be more likely to continue avoiding these films, so maybe try something that appeals to your tastes before checking out other types of Silent films.
+You may get lucky as I did, and end up really enjoying your first Silent, even if it is a long feature, but on the other hand you may well end up getting bored and will be more likely to continue avoiding these films.
+So I’d say that you should maybe try something that appeals to your tastes before checking out other types of Silent films.

 The following are three feature films that I love a great deal.
-I think they are all lovely films that are very easy to get into.
+I think they are all lovely films, and they are all very easy to get into.
 I’d recommend them all as good starting places for people new to Silent cinema.

 3- It (1927) No killer clowns to be found here.
-This is an enchanting story about a shop girl who falls for her wealthy boss.
+Instead this is an enchanting story about a shop girl who falls for her wealthy boss.
 This is the film that showed the world the star quality of the great Clara Bow.
-Clara is a great favourite of mine, and she is notable because her acting style still feels modern and very natural when viewed today.
+Clara is a great favourite of mine, and she is notable because her acting style still feels modern and very natural when viewed by us today.

 I could go on and on about Silent cinema, but I don’t want to bore you all. 🙂 I hope that I have piqued your interest in these films if you have yet to check out Silent films.
 Let me know how you get on if you decide to check out Silent films for the first time.